 Rebecca started out on her career with a BSc (Hons) in Psychology later followed by an MSc in Sport & Exercise Psychology.
 She is now a Chartered Psychologist (British Psychological Society) and registered as a practitioner Psychologist with the Health Professionals Council.
 Rebecca is also a British Association of Sport & Exercise Sciences (BASES) Accreditated sport scientist (psychology) and holds a diploma in NLP as well as being a qualified Myers-Briggs Type Indicator (MBTI) Practitioner.
-Additionally she has an ECB UKCC1 cricket coaching qualification and is an Assessor for the NVQ in Sporting Excellence.
+Additionally she has an ECB UKCC1 cricket coaching qualification and is an Assessor for the Apprenticeship in Sporting Excellence.

 Rebecca has presented at conferences and industry events and has previously been a sessional lecturer at Canterbury Christ Church University in Applied Sport Psychology and currently provides guest lectures at a number of universities.
 Rebecca's research area of interest is that of Athletic Identity (the degree to which an individual identifies with the role of an athlete) and in October 2010 her research was presented at the Association of Applied Sport Psychology Conference in Rhode Island, USA.
+She also has a strong interest in the psychology of injury, especially in relation to the psychological risk factors for injury.

 Before setting up Sporting Success, Rebecca worked in the corporate sector, first at Lloyds TSB, then additionally with specialist B2B market research agencies BPRI, part of the WPP group, and Circle Research Ltd. Currently, Rebecca is an Associate for K2 Performance Systems, helping the corporate world to prepare and perform like elite athletes.